 Azcopy sync result

-In conclusion, azcopy is a useful command-line tool for copying data to and from Azure Blob, File, and Table storage.
+AzCopy is a useful command-line tool for copying data to and from Azure Blob, File, and Table storage.
 By following the instructions provided above, users can quickly and easily transfer files to their Azure storage account, making it an ideal solution for data storage and management.